carbon-language/carbon-lang/docs/project/pull_request_workflow.md

 to review.
 Always wait for someone else to review your pull request rather than just merging it, even if you have permission to do so.

-Our GitHub repos are configured to require pull requests and review before they are merged so that this doesn't require any effort from contributors.
+Our GitHub repos are configured to require pull requests and review before they are merged, so this rule is enforced automatically.

 ## Small, incremental changes